eldridgejm/panprob/_sources/postprocessors.rst.txt

 A postprocessor that is most useful for writing simpler parsers.

-:class:`Text` and inline content, such as :class:`InlineMath`, :class:`InlineCode`, and :class:`InlineResponseBox`, cannot appear directly
+:class:`panprob.ast.Text` and inline content, such as :class:`panprob.ast.InlineMath`, :class:`panprob.ast.InlineCode`, and
-under, e.g., a :class:`Problem` in an AST; they must instead be contained within a :class:`Paragraph`.
+:class:`panprob.ast.InlineResponseBox`, cannot appear directly under, e.g., a :class:`panprob.ast.Problem` in an AST; they must instead be contained within a :class:`panprob.ast.Paragraph`.
 However, it can be difficult for the parser to know where a paragraph should be created during parse time.
 Rather, it is often easier to infer this *post hoc*, after the full AST has been built.

-The :class:`Blob` special node type exists to enable such a *post hoc* approach to creating paragraphs.
-Instead of placing text directly into a :class:`Paragraph` during parsing, the parser puts one or more pieces of text into a :class:`Blob`.
-Then, after the AST has been created, a post-processing step is run that converts all :class:`Blob` nodes into :class:`Paragraph` nodes by merging or splitting them as necessary.
+The :class:`panprob.ast.Blob` special node type exists to enable such a *post hoc* approach to creating paragraphs.
+Instead of placing text directly into a :class:`panprob.ast.Paragraph` during parsing, the parser puts one or more pieces of text into a :class:`panprob.ast.Blob`.
+Then, after the AST has been created, a post-processing step is run that converts all :class:`panprob.ast.Blob` nodes into :class:`panprob.ast.Paragraph` nodes by merging or splitting them as necessary.
 This post-processing step is implemented in the :func:`panprob.postprocessors.paragraphize` function:

 .. autofunction:: panprob.postprocessors.paragraphize